Nattie29/Capstone/README.md

 1. Air Quality Index (2009–2019):
 - Initially sourced from WHO.
-- This dataset has been removed and replaced with another due to the inclusion of more pollutants, while retaining similar details.
+- This dataset has been removed and replaced with another due to the inclusion of more pollutants while retaining similar details.
 2. Number of Deaths by Cause (2016–2019):
 - Sourced from WHO.
-3. Air Quality Open Data Platform (2019–2020):
+3. Air Quality Open Data Platform (2019–2020): https://aqicn.org/data-platform/covid19/
 - Sourced from The World Air Quality Index Project.
 - The data includes city-specific measurements, aggregated to calculate the mean air quality for each country on each date for this project.